mdarefinsaad/mdarefinsaad/README.md

 #### Recently,

-📜 I submitted my Master thesis on _Physical Layer Authentication_ using Supervised Machine Learning.<br>
+📜 I submitted my Master thesis on _Physical Layer Authentication_ using _Supervised Machine Learning._<br>
 🌱 Nowadays, I am exploring _AI & ML_, delving into _DevOps with Docker & Kubernetes_, and learning to play acoustic guitar.<br>
-🎮 I'm playing _The Last of Us - Part 1_ because a colleague mentioned I'd be missing out if I didn't try this game.
+🎮 I'm playing _The Last of Us - Part 1_ because my colleague insisted that missing out this game would be a post-apocalyptic faux pas.<br>
+🎶 I am a huge Metallica fan but at the same time I appreciate all kinds of music.
+Recently, I've been delving into EDM and currently enjoying tracks by Bedouin.

 #### Beyond the Code,

 I'm someone who loves meeting new people, as each interaction brings a fresh perspective to life.
 Whether it's a friendly game of table tennis 🏓, football ⚽, or a competitive 8-ball pool match 🎱, I'm always up for some fun.
 As a tech enthusiast, I enjoy creating applications that are efficient, scalable, and visually appealing 🎨.

-#### 💻 Tech Toolbox:
+#### 🧰 Tech Toolbox,

 ![Laravel](https://img.shields.io/badge/laravel-%23FF2D20.svg?style=flat-square&logo=laravel&logoColor=white)
 ![PHP](https://img.shields.io/badge/php-%23777BB4.svg?style=flat-square&logo=php&logoColor=white)